mypage-solutions/Lesson_13/README.md

 Homework contains a topic:
 1. Declaring classes that inherit from another class.
    Implementation of Composition in Java.
+Derived classes.

 ## Technologies Used